-For example, if you wish to purchase a $400,000 property and have a $100,000 deposit saved, you will need to borrow $300,000 and this would be an LVR of 75%.
+For example, if you wish to purchase a $400,000 property and have a $100,000 deposit saved, you will need to borrow $300,000.
+Being three-quarters of the home’s price, this would be an LVR of 75%.

-Be wary of high LVR
+Be wary of a high LVR

-A LVR plays an important part in the assessment of a home loan application, so the more you know and understand about how it is calculated, the better chance you will have at finding the right home loan for you.
+LVR plays an important part in the assessment of a home loan application, so the more you know and understand about how it is calculated, the better chance you will have at finding the right home loan for you.

 Anouska Linz is Manager, Online Sales at State Custodians and has over 10 years’ experience in financial services, both in broking and banking.
 Holding a bachelors degree in accounting, Anouska quickly discovered a love for mortgage lending and assisting people to achieve their home ownership goals.
 She leads a team of highly experienced lending specialists who are passionate about finding lending solutions which result in real wins for the customer.
 She is also a massive netball fan.

 For more information on our home loans, visit www.statecustodians.com.au or call 13 72 62.